 There should be tangible results of the collaboration, such as a body of work created for an upcoming recording or a new performance.
 Overall, the project should push the boundaries of what you do as a music creator or performer, exploring or testing something that you are not currently able to achieve without support.

-Each funding round will focus on a UK nation and there will be a two-stage application process.
 Deadlines and further details can be found within the how to apply section.

 WHO CAN APPLY?

 The fund is open to professional and emerging professional musicians of all genres and disciplines.
 You can be a solo instrumentalist, conductor, composer, vocalist, singer songwriter or a multidisciplinary artist.
 We can also support bands or ensembles with six members or less.

 - Aged over 18 (no upper age limit)

 - Based primarily in the UK and be eligible to work here